IDNI/TML/README.md

          rule1                      :- fact1, __rule (__1), ~__break(__1).
     }

-After the program finishes there is run an internal program which removes all the guards from the database.
-If you want to skip this phase and keep the guards
-use command line option `-keep-guards` (`-kg`).
-It can be very useful for debugging since it keeps last state guard of each nested program plus results of guarding statements.
+An internal program is run after the program finishes.
+This program removes all the guards from the database.
+If you want to skip this phase and keep the guards use command line option `-keep-guards` (`-kg`).
+It can be  useful for debugging since it keeps last state guard of each nested program plus results of guarding statements.

 To see transformed program use `-t` comand line option.